Prague, the Czech Republic capital is a must-see place for all travellers exploring the beauty of Europe.

 If you dine in a normal restaurant, expect to pay 90 CZK – 140 CZK (USD4 – USD6) for lunch and around 140 CZK to 220 CZK (USD6 – USD10) for dinner.

 For the famous Czech beer, expect to pay as little as 20 CZK (USD1) for a bottle in a supermarket and around 45 CZK (USD2) if you get a drafted beer in a pub or in a bar.
 The often repeated saying that beer in the Czech Republic is cheaper than water is indeed true.

 Travelling around the Czech Republic

-Travelling around the Czech Republic and to its neighbouring countries is cheap too.
+Depending on which areas you stay in Prague, travelling around the Czech Republic and to its neighbouring countries can be cheap too.
 Because of the fierce competition fight between the two main bus providers Student Agency and FlixBus, the prices are very affordable.

 For instance, you can get to the second largest Czech city, Brno, for as low as 200 CZK (USD9) and to Berlin for 390 CZK (USD17).

 The Czech Republic has also very dense rail network so travelling by train is very convenient but can be a little more expensive than traveling by a bus.
 For instance, travelling to Brno, you would pay 200 CZK (USD9) and to Berlin 760 CZK (USD34).